petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/managing-antisamy.md

 An AntiSamy sanitizer is enabled by default in Liferay.
 This sanitizer prevents malicious JavaScript code from being injected into the system while still allowing users to utilize HTML and CSS.
 See [AntiSamy](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/securing-liferay/using-antisamy) to learn more.

-To prevent malicious activity, the IT department of Delectable Bonsai wants to prevent any JavaScript code from being placed in web content.
+To prevent malicious activity, the IT department of Delectable Bonsai decides to forbid JavaScript code from being placed in web content.
 See this in action below.

 ## Configuring AntiSamy